Woorabinda Bushland Reserves: Madurta Reserve

 In 1972 Madurta Reserve was created for the preservation of open space.
 Local volunteers have helped with tree planting works in the reserve since 1983.
 Prior to 1972, the Madurta Creek and adjacent areas were used for the grazing of cattle.
 As of July 2011, the reserve is divided into three 'precincts' for the purpose of biodiversity assessment.
 The two larger precincts were both assessed to have 'high' biodiversity value, while the remaining smaller precinct was considered 'moderate'.

 Hender Reserve

 This park is located west of Woorabinda and the two parks are connected via a pedestrian railway crossing.
 It contains some of the district's largest and oldest stringybark eucalypts.
 It was proclaimed as a large public reserve in 1879, but is now only a fraction of its former size.
 All three precincts of Hender Reserve are considered to have high biodiversity value.

 Access

-There are twelve different points of entry to the Stirling Linear Park with limited car parking available at many of them.
+There are twelve different points of entry to the Woorabinda Bushland Reserves with limited car parking available at many of them.
 Dog walking in the parks is permitted, but dogs must be kept on leads less than 2 m in length at all times.
 Popular activities in the park include walking, picnicking, bird watching and wetland study.